-In my opinion, there is no better pairing than a glass of bubbles with a meal and many wine enthusiasts would agree.
-When I am out to eat, I am always looking for a delicious bottle of bubbly and here are my Sommelier tips for how I choose what to order.
+In my opinion, there is no better pairing than a glass of bubbles with a meal and many wine enthusiasts and experts would agree.
+When I am out to eat, I am always looking for a delicious bottle of bubbly and here are a few tips for how I choose what to order.

 1) Order traditional method bubbles for a great bottle that won't break the bank!

 You don't always have to splurge on a high-end champagne when you are out to eat.
 Often times, most of the true champagnes on the list are over priced, mass-produced selections anyway.
 There are usually well-priced, high-quality bottles of bubbles if you know what to look for.
 It's important to select your bottle by the wine region.
 Some of my favorites that hardly ever disappoint are: Cremants from Burgundy or Alsace, Cavas from Spain, Sekt from Germany, and Franciacorta from Italy.